+

 Twitter user "Cacky" shared a similar encounter in an Oklahoma Trader Joe's, with a photo of a man with a handgun in a holster on his hip at the salad display.

-"I have no idea if this guy is stable or mentally ill," she wrote.
+"I have no idea if this guy is stable or mentally ill," they wrote.
 "Is he bothered by the heat and have a short fuse today?
 What if someone makes him mad and he has poor impulse control?
 I'm not willing to risk my life for groceries, so I just left Trader Joe's."

 I had the same thoughts in the ice cream aisle in Idaho.
 Not only do we not know this person's mental state, but with a gun so openly broadcast, what's to stop another unstable shopper from grabbing the gun from them?
 I'm sure these guys think they'd be quick to stop someone from doing so, but there are dozens of scenarios where that confrontation ends very badly for them, as well as for the innocent bystanders who just want to buy some freaking lettuce.